 “And I didn’t write back, right?”

-“No, but I didn’t expect you to,” I said.
-Then I told him about the segment on books, and that I had always been curious about them because I had been watching so long.
+“No, and I didn’t expect you to,” I said.
+I proceeded to tell him about the segment on books, and that I had always been curious about them because I had been watching so long.
 “Since I was a kid,” I said.

 “Well how old are you?”
 I was 38 at the time, but my answer was “I’m not quite 40.”

 At this he got a little indignant.
-He called across the table to a female friend he referred to by her last name — I didn’t catch it.
+He called out across the table to a female friend to whom he referred by a last name which I did not catch.
 “You’re really 39?
 Hey, do you believe this guy is 39?” he said to her.

 “If he is he’s very lucky,” she said to him and grinned at me.

 Then he looked back at me.
-“Well you look older.”
+With a scowl and a determined nod he said “Well you look older.”